Matthies/NN/README.md

 Format: nn-\<first-10-hex-digits-of-sha256\>-\<yyyymmdd\>.nnue

+History of the network files that made it to master net at some point:

  - nn-f21733c196-20201028.nnue: Learned from Rubi depth 10 training positions (TB disabled) using the SF learner binary; +95 Elo +/-25 vs. HCE
  - __nn-803c91ad5c-20201107.nnue__: Default net of Rubi-1.9.
 Learned from Rubi depth 6 training using eval from last net, 6-men-TB and disabled pruning; net passed SPRT test and was slighly better in 10-engines-gauntlet
  - __nn-375bdd2d7f-20210112.nnue__: Default net of Rubi-2.0.
 Learned from Rubi depth 8 training using eval of last net, 6-men-TB and disabled pruning using trainer of SV mod branch